-William M. Webster, IV is the co-founder and chairman of the Board for Advance America, Cash Advance Centers, Inc. and previously served in the White House.
+William M. Webster, IV is the co-founder and chairman of the Board for Advance America, Cash Advance Centers, Inc. and served in the White House.

 He earned a Juris Doctor degree from the University of Virginia School of Law in 1983 and a Bachelor of Arts in English and German from Washington & Lee University in 1979, where he graduated summa cum laude.
 He attended Germany’s University of Regensburg on a Fulbright Scholarship.

 Mr. Webster served multiple roles in the White House, including assistant to the president and director of scheduling and advance, where he was responsible for the coordination and planning of all presidential events with management responsibility for a staff of 25 full-time and 300 part-time employees.
 Also, he served as chief of staff to U.S. Secretary of Education Richard W. Riley and chief of staff for the presidential transition, where he was responsible for coordination and administration of sub-Cabinet appointments in the Clinton Administration.
-Previously, he was president of Greenville-based Carabo Inc., which at that time operated 27 Bojangles’ Chicken ‘n Biscuit restaurants in S.C.
+Previously, he was the President of Greenville-based Carabo, Inc., which at that time operated 27 Bojangles’ Chicken ‘n Biscuit restaurants in S.C.

 His community activities include service as chairman of the Board of Trustees for Converse College and on the Washington and Lee University Board of Trustees, the M.D.
 Anderson Medical Center Board of Visitors, the Spartanburg Day School Board of Trustees, and the Liberty Fellows Board of Directors.

-Ambassador David Wilkins is a partner at Nelson Mullins Riley & Scarborough LLP and chairs the Public Policy and International Law practice group, which focuses primarily on representing businesses on both sides of the US-Canadian border and offers experience on a wide range of strategic bilateral issues.
+Ambassador David Wilkins is a partner at Nelson Mullins Riley & Scarborough LLP and chairs the Public Policy and International Law practice group, which focuses on representing businesses on both sides of the US-Canadian border and offers experience on a wide range of strategic bilateral issues.

-In 1980, Wilkins was elected to the South Carolina House of Representatives and served there for 25 years.
+In 1980, Wilkins was elected to the South Carolina House of Representatives and served for 25 years.
 He served six years as chairman of the House Judiciary Committee and two years as speaker pro tem before being elected speaker of the House.
 He was the first Republican elected speaker of any legislative body in the South since the 1880s.
-After 11 years of service, he retired as one of the longest serving speakers in the country.
+After eleven years of service, he retired as one of the longest serving speakers in the country.

 Nominated by President George W. Bush, he became the United States Ambassador to Canada.
 He began his service on June 29, 2005 and served until January 20, 2009.
 As an ambassador, Wilkins helped resolve issues between Canada and the United States, including the decades-old softwood lumber trade dispute.
 His efforts focused on issues surrounding energy, national security, environment, trade, and travel.
-Prior to assuming ambassadorship, Wilkins practived law for 34 years in Greenville, South Carolina.
+Prior to assuming ambassadorship, Wilkins practiced law for 34 years in Greenville, South Carolina.
 He has experience in civil litigation and appellate law.